 Remove the lid and cover the mouth of the jar with kitchen paper and secure it with a rubber band.
 Using a breathable material to cover the jar will help to build the flavor.
 You can also use cheesecloth in place of kitchen paper.

 Leave the jar on the counter for up to 8 hours or overnight to set.
 If it’s very hot where you live, reduce this time to 6 hours.

 The cream might have separated a bit while resting.
 Just stir it well using a spoon and refrigerate for another 8 hours for it to thicken.

 Refrigerate it for up to 2 weeks and use as desired.

 Frequently Asked Questions

-When you buy sour cream from the store, they come with added thickener and hence it can be a little thicker than the homemade version.
+When you buy sour cream from the store, it comes with added thickener, and hence it can be a little thicker than the homemade version.

-The homemade version might be a little thinner in consistency than the store-bought ones, but is equally good and the recipes to which it is added comes out perfect.
+The homemade version might be a little thinner in consistency but is equally good and the recipes to which it is added come out perfect.

 If you are a vegan, you can make it using raw cashew nuts.
 It’s not the real deal but tastes as good as the original one.